-Other states subjected semiautomatic weapons to much stricter regulation than other firearms, often with requirements that were so onerous as to be tantamount to a prohibition.
-Ohio, for example, made it a felony to "possess" any "semi-automatic[]" firearm without a permit, which required the applicant to deposit a \$5,000 bond.
+Other states subjected semiautomatic weapons with large magazine capacities to much stricter regulation than other firearms, often with requirements that were so onerous as to be tantamount to a prohibition.
+Ohio, for example, made it a felony to "possess" any "semi-automatic[]" firearm that "shoots more than eighteen shots . . . without reloading" unless granted a permit, which required the applicant to deposit a \$5,000 bond.
 1933 Ohio Laws 189.
 And Virginia, in 1934, made it illegal for residents to "[p]ossess[] or use" any gun "from which more than sixteen shots or bullets may be . . . semiautomatically or otherwise discharged without reloading" if ammunition was "in the immediate vicinity thereof."
 1934 Va.
 Acts 137, §§ 1(a), 4(d).